 It depends on a good spinal cord injury rehabilitation program to improve and help adapt to your injury level.
 Nothing beats your own ingenuity to find alternative ways to improve your daily living.

-Moreover, these accessories can also assist in maintaining wrist support, strength, and hand coordination.
+These accessories can also help maintain wrist support, strength, and hand coordination.
 Some people with quadriplegia even have limited control over upper extremities.
 The best ideas for recovering from paralysis come from your occupational therapist for some folks.